On-site messages quick start guide

 All you need to know before starting to send on-site messages

-On-site messages are messages that are delivered to on-site web users when an event is triggered.
+On-site messages are delivered to users browsing your website in response to an event trigger.
 Opt-in is not required for this type of message.
+Both SDK and server events can be used to trigger on-site campaigns.

 Prerequisites: SDK integration